AaIaSaHaA/Build-Storefront-Backend-Udagram/README.md

 ### Create database
 **Via SQL query**
 - Go to your terminal
-- Write this command connect to the pgAdmin user 'psql -U pgAdmin_username'
+- Write this command connect to the pgAdmin user 'psql -U pgAdmin_username -d postgres'
+- This command will connect you to the user you created with the default database postgres
+- Now you can create your own database
-- To create the database write SQL query 'CREATE DATABASE Database_Name'
+- To create the database write SQL query 'CREATE DATABASE Database_Name;'
+- To exit use '\q' command

 ### connect (in case you disconnected)
-To connect to the database that we created, we use 'psql Database_Name' command in CMD.
+To connect to the database that we created, we use 'psql -U pgAdmin_username -d Database_Name;' command in CMD.
+Enter the password for the user.
 After that we will be able to use sql to build tables in the database.

 ### run
-In this project all the commands that are used to build the database are saved in the root we go to migrations/sqls and there we will find two files for each table. db-migrate up which will include the commands that executes the migrations of the table and db-migrate down which will include the commands that executes the migrations that will undo some commands drom the db-migrate up.
+- In this project all the commands that are used to build the database are saved in the root we go to migrations/sqls and there we will find two files for each table.
+- db-migrate up which will include the commands that executes the migrations of the table and db-migrate down which will include the commands that executes the migrations that will undo some commands drom the db-migrate up.
-Running these two files, for each table, will make you able to access the database freely in the code.
+- Running these two files, for each table, will make you able to access the database freely in the code.
+- To run them you can use this command 'psql -U username -d database_name -f path_to_sql_file'.

 Note: the .env file in the root should include Postgres information that make you connect to the database.